Explore New Ideas

 Want to get involved with Special Interest Groups (SIGs)?

 Please contact OLLI Interim Assistant Director Ryan Luttermoser by e-mail to [email protected]

 More information about Shared Interest Groups (SIGs)

-Evenings with OLLI offers a wide variety of programming to enjoy as we explore Ann Arbor, southeast Michigan, and our wonderful Great Lakes state.
+Evenings with OLLI offers a wide variety of programming to enjoy as we highlight interesting people and activities going on in Ann Arbor or Michigan.
 Programs feature local personalities, engaging stories about our community and state, and delve into current issues.